So, you’re considering an EMBA?

 A word on company sponsorship requirements/expectations

-EMBA programs usually require the applicants’ employers to sponsor the applicants’ time in the EMBA program (since many require some Fridays off, for example).
-But sponsorship can range from paying 100% of the tuition (rare) to accommodating the applicant’s need to take time off from work (almost universal).
+EMBA programs usually require that applicants’ employers sponsor their applicants’ time in the EMBA program (because, for example, many require occasional Fridays off).
+But sponsorship can range from paying 100% of someone’s tuition (rare) to accommodating the individual’s need to take time away from work (almost universal).

-EMBA programs that require the employer to provide a statement of support and accommodation for the applicant’s EMBA plans take this factor seriously.
-MIT’s extensive resources on sponsorship exemplify this point – they offer in-depth information and support for both applicants and sponsoring companies.
+EMBA programs that require a candidate’s employer to provide a statement of support and accommodation for the applicant’s EMBA plans take this factor seriously.
+MIT Sloan’s extensive resources on sponsorship exemplify this point – the program offers in-depth information and support for both applicants and sponsoring companies.

-Financial sponsorship can still be a competitive plus for applicants, because it underscores your value and high potential in the organization’s eyes.
+Financial sponsorship can still be a competitive plus for applicants because it underscores their value and high potential in the organization’s eyes.
 But not having it is not a negative factor.

-If you’re an entrepreneur, you basically sponsor yourself – therefore you must indicate how you’ll accommodate the time requirements within the context of your own organization.
-And many EMBA websites provide guidance for entrepreneurs addressing this point.
+If you’re an entrepreneur, you basically sponsor yourself.
+Therefore, you must indicate how you’ll accommodate the time requirements within the context of your organization.
+Fortunately, many EMBA program websites provide guidance on this point for entrepreneurs.

-It sometimes happens that regularly employed applicants who are eligible for financial sponsorship may prefer to self-fund, because they do not want to be beholden to their organization but instead be free to pursue other options.
+Sometimes, regularly employed applicants who are eligible for financial sponsorship prefer to self-fund because they do not want to be beholden to their organization but instead free to pursue other options.
 Even time sponsored can create an obligation on the applicant’s part.
-If that’s not desired, EMBA programs (such as Columbia University’s) that offer a Saturday- or weekend-only option may be appealing.
+If that’s not desired, EMBA programs (such as Columbia University’s) that offer a Saturday- or weekend-only option might be appealing.

 Differentiating and distinguishing yourself: Essays are key

 After determining your schools of interest and your qualifications for those schools comes the biggest challenge: differentiating and distinguishing yourself.
-You must show your uniqueness and value as an applicant in a way that is relevant to the EMBA program.
-Essentially, you’re giving the adcom the reason to select you out of other highly qualified, accomplished peers in similar industry, functional, and demographic groups.
+You must convey your uniqueness and value as an applicant in a way that is relevant to the EMBA program.
+Essentially, you must give the adcom reasons to select you from among other highly qualified, accomplished peers in similar industry, functional, and demographic groups.